bransonf/hl7r/README.md

 ## Issues
 This is not a comprehensive implementation according to the HL7 specification.
 Some considerations were made to warn the user of non-standard data, although not all will be accounted for.
+In order to maintain compatibility with past, current and future versions, repeatability of fields is not explicitly handled.
+All fields are assumed to be repeatable, except for `MSH.1` and `MSH.2`.
 Due to the difficulty in obtaining a large test suite of data, this has only been tested with my limited availability of data.

 If you receive an error or unexpected output, please [file an issue.](https://github.com/bransonf/hl7r/issues/new)